 Prerequisites: Completion of two courses in the Office Technology program or instructor approval.
 This course combines productive work experience with academic study.
 The student, employer and instructor will develop a written competency-based learning plan with varied learning objectives and work experiences.
 Students must develop new learning objectives each semester.
 Students must complete three objectives and work a minimum of 15 hours per week for a total of three credit hours.
-This seminar consists of orientation. setting/writing job objectives, interpersonal skills, career interest/aptitude test and evaluation, time management, career planning, and exit seminar.
+This seminar consists of orientation, setting/writing job objectives, interpersonal skills, career interest/aptitude test and evaluation, time management, career planning, and exit seminar.
 (1 Lec., 15 Lab.)

-OFCT 7372 Cooperative Work Experience (3) (Former course prefix/number OFC 713)
+OFCT 7372 Cooperative Work Experience (3)